 Table 8-2.
-Troubleshooting Basic Functions
+Troubleshooting LED Behavior

-Situation Recommended Action Power light is off or is blinking.
-Make sure that the power cord is properly connected to your router and that the power adapter is properly connected to a functioning power outlet.
-Check that you are using the 12V DC, 2.5A power adapter that NETGEAR supplied for this product.
-If the Power light alternately blinks green every second, the router software is corrupted.
-This can happen if a firmware upgrade is interrupted, or if the router detects a problem with the firmware.
-If the error persists, you have a hardware problem.
-For recovery instructions, or help with a hardware problem, contact Technical Support at www.netgear.com/support.
-Lights never turn off.
-When the router is turned on, the lights turns on for about 10 seconds and then turn off.
-If all the lights stay on, there is a fault within the router.
-If all lights are still on 1 minute after power up: • Cycle the power to see if the router recovers. • Clear the router's configuration to factory defaults as explained in "Restoring the Default Configuration and Password" on page 8-14.
-If the error persists, you might have a hardware problem and should contact Technical Support at www.netgear.com/support .
+Situation Recommended Action Power light is off.
+Check the following: Make sure that the power cord is properly connected to your router and that the power adapter is properly connected to a functioning power outlet.
+Check that you are using the power adapter supplied by NETGEAR for this product.
+If the error persists, you have a hardware problem and should contact technical support.
+Power light stays amber.
+When the router is turned on, the Power light turns amber for about 60 seconds and then turns green.
+If the light does not turn green, the router has a problem.
+If the Power light is still amber 2 minutes after turning on power to the router: Turn the power off and back on to see if the router recovers.
+Clear the router's configuration to factory defaults.
+This will set the router's IP address to www.routerlogin.net.
+This procedure is explained in "Restoring the Default Configuration and Password" on page 8-14.
+If the error persists, you might have a hardware problem and should contact technical support.